uniclau/jbPivot/README.md

-# jPivot
+# jbPivot

 A simple jQuery pivot table widget

 ## Web site

-For examples and usages see: <http://www.jpivot.org>
+For examples and usages see: <http://www.jbPivot.org>

 ## Version